Εικόνες σελίδας

 toward the left hand, that is, on the left hand side

-of tens ; thus,
+of tens; thus,

-One hundred 100.
+One hundred

 One hundred, one ten, and one unit, are called

-1 2.
-There are three hundred sixty-five days in a year.
+12. There are three hundred sixty-five days in a year.
 In this number are contained all the orders now described, viz. units, tens, and hundreds.
-Let' it be recollected, units occupy the first place on the right hand; tens, the second place from the right hand; hundreds, the third place.
+Let it be recollected, units Occupy the first place on the right hand; tens, the second place from the right hand; hundreds, the third place.
 This number may now be decomposed, that is, separated into parts, exhibiting each order by itself, as follows:-The highest order, or hundreds, are three, represented by this character, 3; but, that it may be made to occupy the third place, counting from the right hand, it must be followed by two ciphers, thus, 300, (three hundred.)
 The next lower order, or tens, are six, (six tens are sixty,) represented by this character, 6; but, that it may occupy the second place, which is the place of tens, it must be followed by one cipher, thus, 60, (sixty.)
 The lowest order, or units, are five, represented by a single character, thus, 5, (five.)

-We may now combine all these parts together, first writing down the five units für the right hand figure, thus, 5; then the six tens (60) on the left hand of the units, thus, 65; then the three hundreds (300) on the left hand of the six tens, thus, 365, which number, so written, may be read three hundred, six tens, and five units; or, as is more usual, three hundred and sixty-five.
+We may now combine all these parts together, first writing down the five units for the right hand figure, thus, 5; then the six tens (60) on the left hand of the units, thus, 65; then the three hundreds (300) on the left hand of the six tens, thus, 365, which number, so written, may be read three hundred, six tens, and five units; or, as is more usual, three hundred and sixty-five.

 3. Hence it appears, that figures have a different value according to the PLACE they occupy, counting from the right hand towards the left.

-co Tens.
+co Hund.

 [blocks in formation]

-3 1 7 4 5 9 2 8 3 7 4 6 3 5 1 2
+EXAMPLE 2d.
+3, 1 7 4, 5 9 2, 8 3 7, 4 6 3, 5 1 2,

 To facilitate the reading of large numbers, it is frequently practised to point them off into periods of three figures each, as in the 2d example.
 The names and the order of the periods being known, this division enables us to read numbers consisting of many figures as easily as we can read three figures only.
 Thus, the above examples are read 3 (three) Quadrillions, 174 (one hundred seventy-four) Trillions, 592 (five hundred ninety-two) Billions, 837 (eight hundred thirty-seven) Millions, 463 (four hundred sixtythree) Thousands, 512 (five hundred and twelve.)